leap71/leap71.github.io/coding-for-engineers/15-computational-geometry-part3.md

 msh.AddQuad(anV[2], anV[6], anV[5], anV[1]);
 ```

-Now, we have to figure out the center point of the quad and add a new vertex for that.
+Then we have to figure out the center point of the quad and add a new vertex for that.
 We also raise that vertex a bit in Z, so that it becomes a pyramid.

 ```c#
 Vector3 vecMidPoint = new